ContextLab/davos/README.md

   foo = """
   smuggle matplotlib.pyplot as plt"""          # not executed
   ```
-- Because the `davos` parser is less complex than the full Python parser, there are two, fairly non-disruptive, edge
+- Because the `davos` parser is less complex than the full Python parser, there are two fairly non-disruptive edge
   cases where an `import` statement would be syntactically valid but a `smuggle` statement would not:
   1. The [exec](https://docs.python.org/3.8/library/functions.html#exec) function
      ```python